Skip to main content

 Timeline for compliance

 On Jan.
-12, 2022, the Official Journal of the European Union published delegated regulation 2022/30/EU, enforcing compliance requirements to RED Article 3.3(d), (e) and (f).
-The regulation requires cybersecurity, personal data privacy and fraud protection for applicable wireless devices available on the EU market (see figure).
-It takes effect Feb.
-1, 2022, and becomes mandatory Aug.
+12, 2022, the Official Journal of the European Union published delegated Regulation 2022/30/EU, enforcing compliance requirements to RED Article 3.3(d), (e) and (f).
+The regulation aims to provide network security, personal data protection, and privacy and fraud protection for applicable wireless devices available on the EU market (see figure).
+It took effect Feb.
+1, 2022, and becomes mandatory on Aug.
 1, 2025, giving device manufacturers a 42-month transition period.

 Detailed analysis of RED Article 3.3 cybersecurity requirements